Non Exempt Salary: Everything You Need to Know

 It is a common misconception of companies to believe that by having salaried employees, they will not have to bother with tracking time by not having them work over 40 hours.
 Many employers choose to pay employees on a salary basis because it is easier to estimate what the payroll costs will be from month to month.
 In their eyes, they see less hassle and less paperwork because they will pay out a set amount on a set pay cycle.
 Most employees tend to enjoy the stability the salaried wages provide.
 Additionally, the worker typically has no problem with the arrangement because they are not required to do overtime.

-Unfortunately, companies run into problems legally with its non-exempt salaried employees by failing to keep track of hours.
+Unfortunately, companies run into problems legally with their non-exempt salaried employees by failing to keep track of hours.
 While it is true that an employer can pay workers how they choose, FLSA still requires that the company show that employees are at least receiving the minimum wages according to the regulations.
-Also, that if an employee is non-exempt, he or she must still receive proper overtime pay for the hours worked over 40 hours during a workweek.
+Also, if an employee is non-exempt, he or she must still receive proper overtime pay for the hours worked over 40 hours during a workweek.

 An Employer's Responsibilities for Non-exempt Salaried Employees May Be Pitfalls